 Apply for Waivers to Save Money

 If you are enrolled in the National School Lunch Program (NSLP), receive public assistance, live in subsidized public housing or meet low-income requirements, you may also be able to save money by applying for testing or application fee waivers.
 The waivers can help cover the cost of submitting college applications and taking the SAT and ACT tests.
-The SAT exam fee waiver also includes an additional four score reports that you can send at any time while you're in high school.
-You can ask a high school guidance counselor or your target school's financial aid office where to find the appropriate waiver application.
+With the SAT exam fee waiver, you can send scores to as many colleges as you like for free.
+You can ask a high school counselor or your target school's financial aid office where to find the appropriate waiver application.

-If you received a SAT exam fee waiver, you could automatically be eligible for college application fee waivers that you can use to apply to up to four schools.
+If you received a SAT exam fee waiver, you could automatically be eligible for college application fee waivers.
 More than 2,000 colleges participate in this fee-waiver program, including schools that use the Coalition, Common and Universal applications.
-You'll also be eligible for up to eight PROFILE fee waivers.

 College application fee waivers may be available even if you didn't receive an SAT exam fee waiver.
 For Common Application schools, you can request a waiver online within your profile.
-When applying to other schools, you can ask a guidance counselor or the college's admission office how to request a waiver.
+When applying to other schools, you can ask your high school counselor or the college's admission office how to request a waiver.

 ACT® is a trademark registered by ACT, Inc., which is not affiliated with, and does not endorse, this site.